Jamil Zaki

 Cynicism—the belief that people are selfish and conniving—has been rising for decades and is an early frontrunner for mood of the 2020s.
 But when we don’t trust each other, we risk missing out on the things that matter: our health, relationships, and ability to innovate.
 Cynical thinking is especially dangerous when it creeps into the workplace; if it catches on, it can snuff out creativity and collaboration.
 If we want our teams to trust each other and share their most innovative ideas, we need to fight this invisible threat.

 Stanford psychology professor Jamil Zaki can help.
-He’s a world leader in the science of human connection, and he’s tackling cynicism in a new way, as he laid out in a brilliant TED Talk that quickly earned over a million views: cynicism is a “trap” that we fall into.
+He’s a world leader in the science of human connection, and he’s tackling this problem in a new way.
+As he laid out in a TED Talk that quickly earned millions of views, cynicism is a “trap” that we fall into.
 When we think cynically, we are more likely to compete, suspect, and alienate others, bringing out the worst in them and spreading cynicism even further.
 Jamil shows us how to stop this self-fulfilling prophecy so that we can see the best in each other again.

 Learn More